You talked. We listened.

 We don’t know yet.
 During the implementation phase, we will look at our pricing strategy to see if changes need to be made.
 This decision is made by our Board of Trustees.
 Their main concern is to ensure that our membership fees provide value for money, no matter what type of member you are.
 For instance, in the past year, we have been asked by members and Councillors to review whether our pricing strategy could be differentiated to members in emerging economies as current fee levels are prohibitively high.
 The Board will look at this and member benefits as part of the next annual fee review.

 Not initially.
 It is something that we may consider in future, but our priority will be to establish the new membership grade structure and ensure that it is understood by employers, recruiters and other key stakeholders such as accredited partners.

 The review and consultation process

-We’re reviewing our membership grades in line with our charitable objects and strategic goal to enhance the global occupational safety and health profession, as part of IOSH’s WORK 2022 strategy.
+We’ve reviewed our membership grades in line with our charitable objects and strategic goal to enhance the global occupational safety and health profession, as part of IOSH’s WORK 2022 strategy.
 The world of work has changed significantly since our grades were last set (in 2006) and OSH professionals are faced with more complex challenges, which require a broader set of skills, knowledge and behaviours.
-That’s why we’ve updated the competency framework and this membership grades review is the logical next step, which feels even more timely in light of the global pandemic.
+That’s why we’ve updated the competency framework and the membership grades review was the logical next step, which feels even more timely in light of the global pandemic.
 Employers and employees will be relying on OSH professionals more than ever to navigate the ‘new normal’ in the workplace so it’s vital that IOSH grades are current and relevant.